General Relativistic effect on the energy deposition rate for neutrino pair annihilation above the equatorial plane along the symmetry axis near a rotating neutron star: Summary and Discussion

 To summarize, we find that the EDR is very sensitive both to the temperature and TG of the disk.
 The deposition energy is contributed mainly by the neutrinos arriving from the central region where the temperature is higher.
 The maximum energy is deposited near the surface.
 As we move outwards the deposition energy reduces and is smaller than that of the non relativistic calculation.
 The maximum amount of energy deposited for an isothermal disk is few times $10^{49} ergs/s$, within a small angle.
 The isothermal disk is the most advantageous while avoiding opacity and baryon contamination problem.
 Taking the disk to be isothermal a rough estimate of a spherical star provides EDR quite close to that of the energy liberated during a long duration GRB.
 The total energy deposition from a rotating neutron star would also depend on the off-axis contributions, but expected that most of the contribution will be along the rotation axis (if it coincides with the magnetic poles), as the particles comes out of the star along the magnetic poles.
 The high energy neutrinos created during phase transition may further change the EDR.
 To get an estimate of the total energy deposition, one needs to do a detailed numerical simulation taking into account all possible contributions.
 Such a calculation is in progress and we hope to report it in the near future.

-\acknowledgments{ R.M. and A.B. would like to thank CSIR, New Delhi, for financial support.
-A.B also thanks UGC for support.
+\acknowledgments{ A.B thanks UGC for financial support.
 S.K.G. and S.R thank DST, Govt of India, for financial support.
 It is also partly supported by grant no. SR/S2HEP12/2007, funded by DST, India.}